mariosantosdev/dashgo/README.md

 This project was created on [Ignite Bootcamp](rocketseat.com.br/ignite).

-This project is a news website that need plan subscription.
+This is a fake dashboard built to improved knowledges about consume APIs

 ## Some Images